May-BG/Tail-Loss-Primates/README.md

 bash forloop_python.sh
 ```
 ### 02_classify_mutations
 The inputs are 140 csv files generated from step01.
 For each of the 140 genes, variants are classified into insertion, deletion and snp.
-Each type is stored in a bed file.
+Each type of variant is stored in a bed file.
 ```
 Rscript mutation_classifier.R
 ```